madpiano/2019-432/homework/README.md

 - Deadline: 2019-02-22 at 2 PM.
 Submit via [Canvas](https://canvas.case.edu/).
 - The [Answer Sketch for Homework 3](https://github.com/THOMASELOVE/2019-432/blob/master/homework/homework3/sketch_hw03/hw3sketch.md) is now available.
 - The current draft of the [Homework 3 grading rubric](https://github.com/THOMASELOVE/2019-432/blob/master/homework/homework3/sketch_hw03/hw3rubric.md) is also posted.
-- Grades for Homework 3 will be posted as soon as they are available to [the Homework Roster](http://bit.ly/432-2019-homework-results) at http://bit.ly/432-2019-homework-results.
+- Grades for Homework 3 are posted to [the Homework Roster](http://bit.ly/432-2019-homework-results) at http://bit.ly/432-2019-homework-results.
 You'll need your homework code, which Dr. Love emailed you on 2019-02-07.
 - Remember that Regrade requests can be submitted to http://bit.ly/432-2019-regrades at any time before 2 PM on May 7.

 ## Homework 4

 - Instructions for [Homework 4 are now available](https://github.com/THOMASELOVE/2019-432/tree/master/homework/homework4).
 - Deadline: Friday 2019-03-22 at 2 PM.
 Submit via [Canvas](https://canvas.case.edu/).
+- The [Answer Sketch and Rubric for Homework 4](https://github.com/THOMASELOVE/2019-432/blob/master/homework/homework4/sketch_hw4/432_2019_hw4_sketch.md) is now available.
+- Grades for Homework 4 are posted to [the Homework Roster](http://bit.ly/432-2019-homework-results) at http://bit.ly/432-2019-homework-results.
+You'll need your homework code, which Dr. Love emailed you on 2019-02-07.
+- Remember that Regrade requests can be submitted to http://bit.ly/432-2019-regrades at any time before 2 PM on May 7.

 ## Homework 5